COVID-19 Immigration-related Measures

 Q19.
 The Ministry of Justice has taken measures in the following three areas, which came into force on February 7, 2020, to provide support for international students in visa issuance process as well as their stay in the Republic of Korea, aiming to stem the further spread of COVID-19.

-A19.
-Firstly, the Ministry of Justice will provide its support for international students whose visas have expired due to being unable to enter Korea because of the entry restrictions.
+First, the Ministry of Justice will provide its support for international students whose visas have expired due to being unable to enter Korea because of the entry restrictions.
 For such students, the visa re-issuance procedure will be simplified and visa fees will be exempted.

-Secondly, the Ministry of Justice will take measures to ensure their legal stay in the nation, by allowing them to extend their period of stay based on the adjusted academic calendar such as deferral of school semesters.
+Second, the Ministry of Justice will take measures to ensure their legal stay in the nation, by allowing them to extend their period of stay based on the adjusted academic calendar such as deferral of school semesters.

-Thirdly, the Ministry will put its efforts into alleviating concerns over the growing COVID-19 infections by temporarily offering international students online classes for Korean language programs, where only offline classes have so far been available for recognition.
+Finally, the Ministry will put its efforts into alleviating concerns over the growing COVID-19 infections by temporarily offering international students online classes for Korean language programs, where only offline classes have so far been available for recognition.

 Thank you for reading this post on Covid-19 immigration-related measures in South Korea, please see our other posts for more tips and help on immigration plus other legal matters.